stefmolin/login-attempt-simulator/README.md

-# Log In Attempt Simulator
+# Login Attempt Simulator
-Simulation of regular log in activity on a site and random activity from hackers using brute-force password guessing attacks.
+Simulation of regular login activity on a site and random activity from hackers using brute-force password guessing attacks.

 ## Assumptions
 - The hackers try to avoid an account lockout by only testing a few username-password combinations rather than a full-blown dictionary attack.